KohaSuomi/koha-plugin-broadcast-biblios/README.md

 perl set_active_records.pl --all
 ```

-This will activate all records which have specific identifier, the identifiers are
+Checked identifiers on record:
 1. 035a (only if it has FI-Melinda value)
 2. 020a (ISBN)
 3. 024a (EAN, ISMN)
 4. 003|001 (only if 003 is FI-BTJ)

-Activation process will skip two types of records.
+Activation process will skip two types of records:
 1. If record is already added to the table.
 2. If record is a component part.